OHIO-ECT/ITS-4750-Lab-01/README.md

 2.  **Show** abbreviated email to yourself from Step 4.

-3. Ethernet Card Data - using `ip a` / `nmcli` outputs **create a table** that correlates output from each of these commands:

-    a.
-All interface names

-    b.
-All IP addresses (ignore IPv6 for now)

-    c.
-All IP address masks (ignore IPv6 for now)

-    d.
-All IP broadcast addresses (ignore IPv6 for now)
+3.  **Show** table created in the Ethernet Card Data section from above.

 4. Ping Data - **Show** the command used and the first 3 lines of output for each target, and add the average round trip time for each destination on the next line (copy it from the summary line if ping printed one, or calculate it).